 Martin Dunne of Sayers Butterworth chartered accountants offers advice on how to deal with late payers and bad debts

 It’s always been there, but in the current economic climate it’s more common.
-Cashflow is tight for many businesses.
+Information presented to Parliament by the Forum of Private Business in April 2013 suggested that over one million SMEs had experienced slow or late payment.
+Cashflow is still tight for many businesses.
 Consequently, as firms must wait longer for their customers to pay, they delay paying their suppliers.
 It’s a vicious circle… Even the best customers may let you down – no matter how good your relationship or their intentions.

 It can put you out of business.
 The key danger is failing to act, so a late payer turns into a bad debt (ie they never pay).
 Another fatal mistake is to continue to provide goods/services to a late payer after they ask for more time.
 The debt grows, month after month, and sometimes it never gets paid.
 The end result is that an initial £5k outstanding invoice becomes, say, a £20k bad debt, which can have disastrous consequences.